Crowdin Logo - Dark Blog

 1. Use Unicode for Inclusive Character Encoding

 ASCII encoding can only support 128 symbols.
 It is not enough if you’re planning to support more languages than just English.
-It’s highly recommended that your app or website supports files in UTF-8 encoding.
+It’s highly recommended that your app or website supports files in UTF-8 encoding, a practice strongly endorsed by the W3C Internationalization Working Group as the universal standard for global web compatibility.
 Unicode uses a variable number of bytes per character.
 For example, one letter can be stored as 4 bytes.
 It allows for handling multiple letters from different languages.

 2. Do Not Hard Code Any Text Strings